 I tested this drum machine against five popular alternatives available online.
 In my testing across 40+ different input scenarios, this version handled edge cases that three out of five competitors failed on.
 The most common issue I found in other tools was incorrect handling of boundary values and missing input validation.
 This version addresses both with thorough error checking and clear feedback messages.
 All calculations run locally in your browser with zero server calls.

-Last updated: March 20, 2026
+March 20, 2026

 The Drum Machine lets you create beats and drum patterns with an interactive drum machine featuring multiple kits and tempo controls.
-Whether you are a student, professional, or hobbyist, this tool is designed to save you time and deliver accurate results with a clean, distraction-free interface.
+Whether you are a student, professional, or hobbyist, this tool is save you time and deliver accurate results with a clean, distraction-free interface.

-Built by Michael Lip, this tool runs 100% client-side in your browser.
+by Michael Lip, this tool runs 100% client-side in your browser.
 No data is ever sent to a server, uploaded, or stored remotely.
 Your information stays on your device, making it fast, private, and completely free to use.